phw/phpnode/README.md

 PHP's built in web server phpnode can handle parallel requests due to node.js' asynchroneous nature.

+**NOTE:** This was only a proof of concept quickly assembled for a developer meeting.
+It is archived now here for future reference.

 Usage
 -----
 Copy phpnode.js to the document root of your web project and install the dependencies: